 - In the app bar: You should put most commands on the app bar, which is usually hidden until the users bring it up.

 - On the app's canvas itself: If the user is on a page or view that has a single purpose, you can provide commands for that purpose directly on the canvas.
 There should be very few of these commands.

 - In a context menu: You can use context menus for clipboard actions (such as cut, copy, and paste), or for commands that apply to content that cannot be selected (like adding a push pin to a location on a map).

 Decide how to lay out your app in each view.
-Windows 8 supports landscape, portrait, snapped, and fill views.
-Users can put your app in any of these views at any time, and you want your app to look and work great in each one.
-This means you need to plan the layout of your UI elements for each view, and map your layout implementation to each view state.
+Windows 8.1 supports landscape and portrait orientations and supports resizing apps to any width, from full-screen down to a minimum width.
+You want your app to look and work great at any size, on any screen, in either orientation.
+This means you need to plan the layout of your UI elements for different sizes and views.
 When you do this, your app UI changes fluidly to meet your user's needs and preferences.